kevinfling/phantom-express-pdf/README.md

 ## Configuration

   This project uses [dotenv](//github.com/motdotla/dotenv).
-See the `.env` file in the root of the project.
+Drop a file called `.env` file in the root of the project.

+  The following configuration options are supported:

  ```bash
 PORT=3000